-Horry County is engaged in infrastructure projects designed to strengthen the economic competitiveness of existing local industries and to improve the County's competitiveness in attracting new business to its
+Horry County is engaged in infrastructure projects designed to strengthen the economic competitiveness of existing local industries and to improve the County's competitiveness in attracting new business to its industrial sites.
+Horry County currently leads a TIGER project, funded by the FRA (\$9,765,620) with additional cost share provided by SC Department of Commerce and RJ Corman

-Annual Action Plan 2021 industrial sites.
-Horry County currently leads a TIGER project, funded by the FRA (\$9,765,620) with additional cost share provided by SC Department of Commerce and RJ Corman (\$7,800,000).
-This project will rehabilitate and operationalize the R.J.
+(\$7,800,000).
+This project rehabilitated and operationalized the R.J.
 Corman rail line connecting Conway, SC and Chadbourn, NC.
 Rail spurs serving industrial parks are designed to increase investment in and competitiveness of businesses located within low-income census tracts.
-This project is scheduled to be completed in 2021.
+This project is in the process of being closed out.